 With a powerful and glorious past, the city of Venice today has been known for long as the romantic tourist’s abode.
-Venice is a wonder of crisscrossing canals speckled with gondolas and lined by colourful buildings adorning pretty flower pots on balconies, narrow streets that make for a cosy comfortable setting, hundreds of bridges that at any point of time make you feel like you are gazing into a real-life watercolour painting!
+Venice is a wonder of crisscrossing canals speckled with gondolas and lined by colourful buildings which are adorned by pretty flower pots on balconies.
+The narrow streets make for a cosy setting, and the hundreds of bridges that make you feel like you are gazing into a real-life watercolour painting!

 A Brief History

 Venice has been a prominent feature on the maps of the world since time immemorial.
 According to legends, the city’s origins date back to the 5th century when the first inhabitants sought refuge at Rialto, a small island in the lagoon, from Barbarian invasions.
 Venice was one of the four Maritime Republics (along with Pisa, Amalfi, and Genoa) and became a powerful naval base due to its trading based economy.
 Its power grew and it soon began to expand its power along the Adriatic Sea.
 A series of conquests and the participation of Venice in the gory Crusades, Venice soon became one of the strongest maritime powers on the Eastern Mediterranean.

 During the Renaissance period, Venice saw an artistic boom and began to rival the cities of Rome and Florence as a cultural centre.
 (Even today, one can see artists immortalising the romantic city streets on their own canvas)

 Arts and Culture

 Various arts flourished and the city gave the world of art noted names such as Titian, Tintoretto, Veronese, Jacopo and Giovanni Bellini, Giovanni Battista, Tiepolo and Pietro Longhi, the sculptor Antonio Canova and the architect Palladio.
 Thereon, Venice witnessed French domination when Napoleon ended the Serrenissima.
 Numerous works of art were plundered and taken back to France.